Cheddar Gorge 6km & 10km

 10km runners needs to go straight head, as shortly after the drinks

 station the Half Marathon runners will branch off left.
-The area ahead s
+The area ahead is

 steeped in history; the whole area has been extensively mined from the

 Roman times through to Victorian.
 This area is generally flat with a few little climbs rises along the way.

 Shortly after the

 8km point runners will turn right and climb out of this little valley